 The estate has existed more or less since 1300, when the LePoer (later anglicised to Power) family built themselves a castle here.
 The property changed Anglo-Norman hands a few times before coming into the possession of Richard Wingfield, newly appointed Marshall of Ireland, in 1603.
 His descendants were to live here for the next 350 years.
 In 1730 the Georgian wunderkind Richard Cassels (or Castle) was given the job of building a 68-room Palladian-style mansion around the core of the old castle.
 He finished the job in 1741, but an extra storey was added in 1787 and other alterations were made in the 19th century.

-A 6km drive to a separate part of the estate takes you to the 121m-high Powerscourt Waterfall – walking from house to falls is not recommended, because the route lies on narrow roads with no footpath.
+A 6km drive to a separate part of the estate takes you to the 121m-high Powerscourt Waterfall – walking from house to falls is not recommended as the route lies on narrow roads with no footpath.
 It's the highest waterfall in Ireland, and at its most impressive after heavy rain.
 A nature trail has been laid out around the base of the waterfall, taking you past giant redwoods, ancient oaks, beech, birch and rowan trees.
 There are plenty of birds in the vicinity, including the chaffinch, cuckoo, chiffchaff, raven and willow warbler.